Please check this page for advice before contacting the Library with queries about service availability in order to assist staff manage user queries.

 - You must sanitise your hands as you pass through the gates into the library.

-- From 5th November until 2nd December all library users (who are not exempt) should wear face coverings when in the Library, including while seated for study.
+- All library users (who are not exempt) should wear face coverings.

 - Please be aware of and follow directional signage and one-way systems, especially in relation to stairs and direction of travel.